-I didn’t even know of the term shadow work.
+I didn’t know about shadow work.

-All I knew was that, if I could, I would’ve disappeared.
+All I knew was that if I could, I would’ve disappeared.

 I felt lonely, depressed and helpless.